Learning general conditional independence structures via the neighbourhood lattice: Background

-\begin{rem} {It is possible to extend the definition of graphical representability to more general graphical models, e.g. as in \citet{lauritzen2018unifying}, and everything in the sequel applies to these more exotic separation graphoids (i.e. since they are always compositional).
-Since our main objective is representing \emph{non-graphical} compositional graphoids, we avoid going into the details here.
-Nevertheless, in order to illustrate our results in a familiar setting, we shall use undirected graphs (i.e. Markov random fields) as a working example throughout, with the understanding that our results apply more generally. } \end{rem}
+\emph{Partial correlation.} Partial correlation, or second-order independence, also gives rise to a compositional graphoid (in fact, a gaussoid).
+This concept can be extended to general Hilbert spaces, leading to what we refer to as the \emph{projection graphoid}, discussed in detail in Section~\ref{sec:proj}.

-It is a basic fact that not all graphoids are probabilistic, not all probabilistic graphoids are graphical, and not all compositional graphoids are graphical.
-For example, it can be shown that even over just four variables, there are up to 18,300 probabilistic graphoids (i.e. CI models) but only a few hundred of these are representable by a BN \citep{matus1995a,matus1995b}.
-A good discussion of this phenomenon can be found in \citet[Section~3.6]{studeny2006probabilistic}, where it is shown that even arbitrarily complex graphical models cannot express all possible CI structures. \citet{sadeghi2017faithfulness} has provided necessary and sufficient conditions for a graphoid to be graphically representable.
+It is a basic fact that not all graphoids are probabilistic, not all probabilistic graphoids are graphical, and not all compositional graphoids are graphical \citep[see e.g.][Section~3.6]{studeny2006probabilistic}.
+This motivates the need for a framework, like the one developed here, that can handle such general structures.

-With these definitions in mind, an important motivation for our work comes from the existence of non-graphical compositional graphoids \cite{lnenicka2007,studeny1989multiinformation}.
-After all, if a graphoid is graphical, then one may as well consider the appropriate graphical representation.
-The special case of (undirected) Markov random fields, and its connection to the neighbourhood lattice, will be discussed in Section~\ref{sec:grint}.
-Although there are many non-graphical alternatives for representing independence models, our neighbourhood lattice approach hits a sweet spot in between general non-compositional models (for which imsets, matroids, and separoids are more appropriate) and non-graphical compositional models (for which graphical models are inadequate).
-For the case of non-compositional graphoids, see Remark~\ref{rem:noncomp}.